FAQ for COVID-19 – Frequently Asked Questions in view of the COVID-19 pandemic

 Does CYA require that I be vaccinated for COVID-19 in order to attend the program?

 CYA has made the decision to require proof of vaccination of all students for as long as the pandemic lasts.
 This decision was made after taking into serious consideration the measures imposed by the Greek government on unvaccinated persons.
+The measures may be eased during summer but are expected to be put in effect again in the fall.
 These measures will encumber a student’s daily life, affect attendance of our program, and in general reduce the level of their study abroad experience.
 The decision not to accept non-vaccinated students has been made in order to inform incoming students but also to ensure a smooth and safe experience for all.
 Additionally, for the safety of the CYA community, all CYA staff & faculty have been vaccinated.

-The Greek government, in its effort to encourage people to vaccinate against COVID-19, has imposed the requirement of proof of vaccination for the participation in many indoor and outdoor activities, including admittance to places of entertainment such as cafeterias, restaurants, theaters and movie theaters, as well as museums and galleries, gyms, sports events, etc. A recent negative test is required for the participation in or admittance to many other activities and enclosed spaces.
+The Greek government, in its effort to encourage people to vaccinate against COVID-19, had imposed the requirement of proof of vaccination for the participation in many indoor and outdoor activities, including admittance to places of entertainment such as cafeterias, restaurants, theaters and movie theaters, as well as museums and galleries, gyms, sports events, etc. Due to the fact that COVID cases have been showing a steady decline, and due to the outdoor lifestyle in Greece, these restrictions have been lifted for the summer months.
+The government will continue to monitor the situation and may re-establish restrictions in the fall or winter months.

-Given that CYA’s program involves a great degree of hands-on learning at sites and museums, and that the highlights of the program are its educational trips, two of which are 4 to 5 days long, non-vaccinated students would encounter obstacles – and incur extra expenses – just to attend class, participate in study travel, or to simply enjoy their free time.
+In the event that restrictions are re-established in the fall, and given that CYA’s program involves a great degree of hands-on learning at sites and museums, and that the highlights of the program are its educational trips, two of which are 4 to 5 days long, non-vaccinated students would encounter obstacles – and incur extra expenses – just to attend class, participate in study travel, or to simply enjoy their free time.
+It is therefore imperative that students preparing to study at CYA in the fall 2022 be fully vaccinated.

-Students who have been vaccinated against COVID-19 may upload their vaccination card on the CYA Document Submission form along with their post acceptance materials.
+Students may upload their vaccination card on the CYA Document Submission form along with their post acceptance materials.

 What about Booster shots?

-Students should receive their Covid booster shots before they come to Greece.
-At this time, it is not possible for non-EU residents to receive their booster shot in Greece.
-Please keep in mind that vaccination certificates are acceptable for one year from the date of vaccination, so those who were vaccinated early in the year may find themselves without a valid proof of vaccination in the middle of the semester.
-Also, there is a strong possibility that a booster shot would become mandatory in the coming months.
-More importantly, the scientific community believes that a booster shot protects against the Omicron variant which is extremely transmissible.
+It is now possible for non-EU residents to receive a booster shot in Greece.
+Students who qualify to receive a booster shot at their home country should do so.
+Those who do not should contact the Student Affairs Office as soon as they arrive in Greece in order to arrange for a booster shot in Athens.
+Please keep in mind that vaccination certificates are valid for nine months from the date of vaccination, so those who were vaccinated early in the year and have not had a booster shot may find themselves without a valid proof of vaccination in the middle of the semester.
+More importantly, a) the scientific community believes that a booster shot protects against the Omicron variants which are extremely transmissible and b) if you have not had a booster shot and you are identified as a Close Contact of a person who tested positive for COVID, you may have to quarantine for 5-10 days.
 So please make sure you get your booster shots and remember to submit your vaccination documents in the Google Form linked to your accepted students page.

 Will I need a student visa to participate in the CYA program?